XenoVkl/Transaction-Account-System/README.md

 this command prints all cycles that bank account N is involved into
 - traceflow N l

-this command prints all the paths of depth l and also the weight(amount of money) of each edge
-- bye

 Destroy the graph
 - print